godotengine/godot-website/collections/_article/godotfest-2025.md

 The ticket shop is now open at [https://25.godotfest.com/](https://25.godotfest.com/), get your tickets with an early supporter discount until the end of June!

-Next year, you can expect to have at least three events: GodotCon North America, GodotCon Europe and GodotFest.

 ## Call for Speakers at GodotFest